-The USAID-funded Uganda School Health and Reading Program (SHRP) supports the Government of Uganda to improve the reading skills of 3.1 million Ugandan children and provides HIV/AIDS prevention education for more than 500,000 learners.
-Integrated into this multi-sectoral program is prevention of school-related gender-based violence (SRGBV) and fostering inclusive education and improved learning outcomes for children with disabilities.
+The USAID-funded Uganda School Health and Reading Program (SHRP) supported the Government of Uganda to improve the reading skills of 3.1 million Ugandan children and provided HIV/AIDS prevention education for more than 500,000 learners.
+SHRP integrated prevention of school-related gender-based violence (SRGBV) and fostered inclusive education and improved learning outcomes for children with disabilities.

-Working through government structures to achieve scale, sustainability and self-reliance, SHRP is improving learning outcomes for Ugandan children while also helping them make safer, healthier choices in life.
+Working through government structures to achieve scale, sustainability, and self-reliance, SHRP improved learning outcomes for Ugandan children and helped them make safer, healthier choices in life.

 Improved reading outcomes through mother language instruction